andre-st/goodreads-toolbox/savreviews.md

 ## Observations and limitations

-- there's no way to load _all_ reviews of a book, but the program tries different things to get as many reviews as possible -- this can take very long
+- there's no way to load _all_ reviews of a book, but the program tries different things to get as many fulltext reviews as possible -- this can take very long
 - needs data cleansing on your side
 - review text might include HTML code, URLs